jacomyal/domino.js/README.md

 Basically, when an event is dispatched from a module, it will trigger this loop.
 Then, the related properties will be updated, any module or hack listening to this event will be triggered - causing eventually new updates.
 After all these actions, new events are to be triggered. **So the loop we be called again**, but with all those new events instead of the one from the module, etc.

-This same loop is also called as an output for services success and error method, and the global `update` method (accessible only through the *domino.js* instance itself).
+This same loop is also called as an output for services success and error function, and the global `update` method (accessible only through the *domino.js* instance itself).

 Here is an example: With a simple `EventDispatcher` class to manage the events chain synchronously, here is the kind of case that can happen: